ireneboby/BetterTouch/README.md

 ### Windows

 In the command prompt, create a virtual environment and activate it.
-Then install the packages in `requirements.txt`.

 ```
 python -m path\to\env